-1509:--If-specific-property-which-is subject-to-the-provisions of-Sections-1502;-1504;-1505;-1506;-and-1508-of-this-code-is-held for-or-swed--or-distributable-to-an-owner-whose-last-known-address-is in-another-state-by-a-holder-who-is-subject-to-the-jurisdiction-of-that state;-the-specific-property-is-not-presumed-abandoned in-this-State and-subject-to-this-chapter-if:
+SEC.
+18. Section 1509 of the Code of Civil Procedure is repealed.
+1509.--If-specific-property-which-is subject-to-the-provisions of-Sections-1502.-1504.-1505.-1506.-and-1508-of-this-code-is-held for-or-swed--or-distributable-to-an-owner-whose-last-known-address-is in-another-state-by-a-holder-who-is-subject-to-the-jurisdiction-of-that state.-the-specific-property-is-not-presumed-abandoned in-this-State and-subject-to-this-chapter-if:

-- (a)--It-may be-elaimed-as-abandoned-or-escheated-under-the-laws of-such other-state;-and - (b)--The-laws-of-such-other-state-make-reciprocal-provision-that similar-specific-property-is-net-presumed-abandoned-or-escheatable-by such-other-state when-held-for-or-ewed--or-distributable-to-an-owner whose-last-knewn address-is within-this-State-by-a-helder-who-is-subject to-the-jurisdiction-of-this-State-
+(a)--It-may be-elaimed-as-abandoned-or-escheated-under-the-laws of-such other-state;-and

+(b)--The-laws-of-such-other-state-make-reciprocal-provision-that similar-specific-property-is-not-presumed-abandoned-or-escheatable by such-other-state when-held-for-or-ewed--or-distributable-to-an-owner whose-last-known address-is within-this-State-by-a-holder-who-is-subject to-the jurisdiction-of-this-State.